-I am Jacob Laukaitis, a 21 year old digital nomad, who’s already been to more than 30 countries in the last 2 years.
+I am Jacob Laukaitis, a 21-year-old digital nomad, who’s already been to more than 30 countries in the last 2 years.
 I enjoy capturing moments from my travels and share them with the world.
 Here’s my newest one – 160km long bike ride across 6 islands in Japan.

 The route that I took is called Shimanami Kaido.
 It connects the Honshu and Shikoku islands through 6 smaller islands.
 The smaller islands are connected with massive bridges.
-The roads are well developed and makes riding a bike a breeze.
+The roads are well developed and make riding a bike a breeze.
 The islands themselves don’t really have special sights or points of interest for tourists but the ride itself was wonderful.